gk5894/WebMD-Data-Mining-Project/Report.md

-# WebMD Data Mining Project - Readme
+# WebMD Data Mining Project - Report

 ### Motivation
   The US has the largest pharmaceutical market in the world.
 If anyone wants to buy a drug, he/she looks for the drug and its possible side-effects in internet.
 WebMD is the largest website in terms of page views and clicks.
 It is assumed to be a legitimate source of information.
 We decided to scrape the data from the website regarding the reviews posted by the patients or caretakers on the website.
 It will give us a good overview of a particular drug if we get the sentiment analysis and frequently cited side-effects in the reviews.
 It can also provide valuable information regarding the competitors drugs which are mentioned in the comments.